simeononsecurity/simeononsecurity.ch/content/articles/how-to-build-and-manage-an-effective-cybersecurity-awareness-training-program/index.en.md

 ## Step 5: Deliver the Training

 The fifth step is to **deliver the training**.
 This involves conducting the training sessions or making the training materials available to the target audience.
-It is essential to ensure that the training is engaging and interactive to keep the audience interested and motivated.
+You need to ensure that the training is engaging and interactive to keep the audience interested and motivated.

 ______